code-distortion/adapt/README.md

             'sqlite' => ['database/dumps/sqlite/my-database.sqlite'], // SQLite files are simply copied
         ];

-        // the DatabaseBuilder $builder will contain settings based on the config and properties above
+        // the DatabaseBuilder $builder will contain settings based on the
-        // you can override them like so:
+        // config and properties above.
+You can override them like so:
         $builder
             ->preMigrationImports($preMigrationImports) // or ->noPreMigrationImports()
             ->migrations() // or ->migrations('database/migrations') or ->noMigrations()